pyaf/Image-classification-pytorch/logs.md

 ckpt13: test submission optimised thres:  [0.44824953, 0.65033665, 0.54202567, 0.40581288, 0.47455201]: (array([0, 1, 2, 3, 4]), array([ 338,  168, 1103,  255,   64])): LB: 0.717

 I have no idea what so ever.

+Got few papers:

+Automated Detection of Diabetic Retinopathy using Deep Learning: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5961805/ Grader Variability and the Importance of Reference Standards for Evaluating Machine Learning Models for Diabetic Retinopathy: https://www.aaojournal.org/article/S0161-6420(17)32698-2/fulltext

+Got `messidor` dataset, 1200 images with improved image quality and reliable labels, `npy_bengrahm_color`: now has *256x256* sized images from all three categories of datasets.

+category 1: competition dataset, png images ~3.3k category 2: old competition dataset, jpeg images ~ 33k
+category 3: messidor dataset, tif images: 1.2k

+`15-7_resnext101_32x4d_v0_fold0_bgcold256`: Will be pretraining a model on sampled cat 2 dataset, with 256 img size, resnext_v0. (not v1), total_folds=7,
+Will be training a model pretrained on cat 2 dataset, on cat 1 and 3 combined dataset with img_size: 256
+takeaway: 1e-4 for pretraing is too high, retraining with 3e-5.

+### 15 Jul

+Stopped previous training, cropping the retina in the images and centering the images using `load_ben_color_cropped` [prepare_npy.ipynb], training the previous model with cropped old images (tol=7): At epoch 28: val qwk ~= train qwk: 0.80, choosing ckpt32: train/val qwk: 0.84/0.82 >>>>>> mistake <<<<<<< Forgot to change `size` variable in `Trainer` :(, retraining with 256 image size doesn't have much affect on the plots though.
+Choosing ckpt

+`15-7_resnext101_32x4d_v0_fold0_bgcpold256`: total_folds=6, train12.csv i.e., together with messidor dataset, starting with `weights/15-7_resnext101_32x4d_v0_fold0_bgcold256/ckpt30.pth`, with random rotate (180 degrees)
+ep 28: acc: .77/.80, qwk: .87/.89, selecting ckpt21 and 31 for kernel submission with their val best threshold.
+LB: 0.75 and 0.73 respectively :)

 # Questions: